Vampire-blue/BioSite/index.md

 Now you can see it mentions Genes Drugs and implants, I am on the implant side.
 I do belive in domestic bettering of the human race without the help of more traditional means.
 "Avoiding the red tape" if you will.

-For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+But that dosn't mean i do not belive in traditional medicine, there are some "biohackers" that work entirly in diets and other sudo science that i am very sceptical of.
+I am what they call a grinder, a biohacking Sub-Genre that works mostly in electronics and implants.

 ### Jekyll Themes